πŸ“ž (678) 944-8612

 As a labeled estimate for the Atlanta market, full restoration after a flood typically ranges from $3,000 to $30,000 or more, since storm losses often involve contamination and demolition.
 Actual pricing depends on an on-site inspection, and that inspection and written estimate are free.

 Your actual price depends on the extent of contamination, the affected square footage, and how much material must be removed and replaced, which only an on-site assessment can determine.
-The on-site inspection and written estimate from our partner are free, and much of a covered storm loss may be paid by insurance.
+The on-site inspection and written estimate from the contractor are free, and much of a covered storm loss may be paid by insurance.

-When water is actively spreading or the loss is severe, request our 24/7 emergency water damage referral and we will connect you with the vetted local partner right away.
+When water is actively spreading or the loss is severe, request our 24/7 emergency water damage referral and we will connect you with a local contractor.

 Frequently asked questions

-Does Sandy Springs Water Damage Pros perform storm cleanup itself?
+Does North Fulton Water Damage Pros perform storm cleanup itself?

 No. We are a disclosed referral service, not a contractor.
-We connect you with one vetted, licensed, insured local partner who performs all flood and storm damage cleanup.
+We connect you with a licensed, insured local contractor who performs all flood and storm damage cleanup.

 Is flood water dangerous to clean up myself?